Skip to content

 Amendment and invalidation of exit declarations

-The declarant’s, representative’s or service provider’s details can’t be amended.
+The declarant’s, representative’s or service provider’s details mustn’t be amended.
 If these details change, invalidation of the declaration must be requested and a new declaration must be submitted using the correct details.
-An incorrectly provided customs status can be changed using an amendment request before the goods are presented to Customs.

 Note that the declarant must keep and archive the documents or the electronic data verifying the change.